Healthy Chocolate Banana Muffins (Fresh Milled Flour)

 • Bananas: The riper the better!
 Think brown and spotted, like you would use for banana bread.

 • Maple Syrup: Adds sweetness.
-Honey is a great swap.
+Honey or brown sugar are both great swaps.

 Tips for Making This Recipe